 When refinancing may make sense

 Refinancing may make sense for a borrower with strong credit, stable income, and a realistic ability to handle payments without relying on federal relief tools.
 It may also be more attractive when the loans being refinanced are already private, or when the borrower has no practical path to use federal protections that would otherwise be lost.
-This is an inference from CFPB guidance emphasizing the value of federal protections and the risk of giving them up.

 When refinancing may not be the best move

 Refinancing may be a weaker choice when the borrower is still relying on federal repayment flexibility or expects to need it.
 Borrowers pursuing PSLF, using or considering IDR, or depending on federal hardship options should be especially cautious.
-Once the federal loans are replaced by a private refinance loan, those federal program paths generally no longer apply to the refinanced debt.
+Once federal loans are replaced by a private refinance loan, those federal program paths generally no longer apply to the refinanced balance.

 Questions to ask before refinancing